Baked Oatmeal with Orange and Almonds

 You’d think that these ailments and that doctor’s warning would have served as a wake up call and prompted me to get a handle on my stress, stat, but no dice.
 The concept that my own worry had gotten me to this low point made me feel extremely guilty.
 And ungrateful.
 After all, it’s not like I was curing cancer—I was blogging and writing a book about my roommate’s obsession with chicken fingies!
 I was so lucky!
 What right did I have to be this stressed?
 Why couldn’t I just get my shit together?

-So, in an attempt to avoid feeling like a pussy weak and guilty, I convinced myself that there was another underlying cause for my health issues, like a food allergy or a mysterious virus, and that I would figure it out just as soon as I turned in my manuscript.
+So, in an attempt to avoid feeling weak and guilty, I convinced myself that there was another underlying cause for my health issues, like a food allergy or a mysterious virus, and that I would figure it out just as soon as I turned in my manuscript.

 I continued writing, and itching, and stressing.